orbingol/NURBS-Python/docs/q_a.rst

 Who uses NURBS-Python?
 ======================

-Please `e-mail me <https://onurraufbingol.com/#contact>`_ your project or research group name and website and I will add you to the list.
+Please `e-mail me <https://onurraufbingol.com/#contact>`_ your research group name and website and I will add you to the list.

 Why two packages on PyPI?
 =========================